The Classification of Two-Dimensional Extended Topological Field Theories: Presentations of Symmetric Monoidal Bicategories

-\begin{definition} A {\em 1-truncated generating datum} consists of a set $G_0$, a set $G_1$, and a pair of maps $s,t: G_1 \to BW(G_0)$, where $BW(G_0)$ denotes the set of binary words in $G_0$.
+\begin{definition} A {\em symmetric monoidal $1$-computad} consists of a set $G_0$, a set $G_1$, and a pair of maps $s,t: G_1 \to BW(G_0)$, where $BW(G_0)$ denotes the set of binary words in $G_0$.
 Given a 1-truncated datum $G_1$, then a {\em binary word} in $G_1$, which we will define momentarily, has a {\em source} and a {\em target}, which are both binary words in $G_0$. {\em Binary words} in $G_1$ are defined recursively as follows: \begin{itemize}